Gaurav3023/Gaurav3023/README.md

 ## About Me

-- 🎓 Studying Software Development at Seneca College
+- 🎓 Studying Software Development at Seneca Polytechnic
 - 💻 Passionate about coding and building cool stuff
 - 🌱 Always learning and exploring new technologies